 The SingHealth Duke-NUS Health Services Research Institute (HSRI) collaborates with SingHealth Health Services Research Centre (HSRC) to deliver ongoing and relevant education opportunities.
 Other key partners in this are the Office for Service Transformation and the Singhealth Academy.

 Health care professionals require the skills and confidence to prosecute health services research.
 Clinical staff and managers face healthcare challenges every day.

 They must respond to population growth, aging population, increasing prevalence of chronic disease, which are costly to manage under current configuration of services, and they have to abide by measures to reduce waste and inefficiency.

 Duke-NUS Programme in Health Services and System Research (HSSR) is partnering with SingHealth to deliver an academic programme that is relevant, practical and tailored for the needs of the modern health care professional.

-The Graduate Certificate in Health Services Innovation will be launched by HSRI on 2 January 2021 and will have four academic modules.
+The Graduate Certificate in Health Services Innovation is launched by HSRI on 2 January 2021 and has four academic modules.
 These will be stackable to a Master's degree and will be taught with the needs of busy health care professionals in mind.